-When talking about the negative side effects of cocaine, why not start with the most immediate impacts a person will face.
-Cocaine affects the body and mind almost immediately after a person consumes it.
+When talking about the adverse side effects of cocaine, it is important to understand that cocaine affects the body and mind almost immediately after a person consumes it.
 The high from the dose will hit and then only last from minutes to at most one hour.

-Beyond the physical effects, common negative side effects include:
+Beyond the physical effects, common adverse mental side effects include:

 - Paranoia (fear of someone or something)